Medium Access Control protocol for Collaborative Spectrum Learning in Wireless Networks: Design toward a Practical Medium Access Control Protocol

+In practice, using an exponentially increasing exploitation phase is impractical.
+Apart from the difficulty of synchronizing links for an exponentially increasing period, this design also does not allow the links to adapt promptly to the changes in network conditions (e.g., with dynamic topology or channel states).
+Therefore, we suggest replacing the exponentially increasing strategy-exploitation phase with a fixed one, which contains the largest portion of each epoch.

-which is bounded. \end{IEEEproof} An interesting consequence of the main theorem is that the regret is mainly caused by the overhead of the learning phases, while the exploitation causes only bounded expected regret.
-In particular, when we implement a fixed size exploitation phase of length $T_3$ the regret will be bounded by
+An interesting theoretical property of the epoch structure given in Theorem~\ref{Main_Theorem} lies in the fact that the regret is mainly caused by the overhead of the exploration and auction phases, whereas the exploitation only causes an expected regret bounded by $CW^*$ following~\eqref{eq:bound_exploit_regret}.
+In particular, when we implement a fixed exploitation phase of $L_3$ time slots, the expected regret will be bounded by